Do you want your ad here?

 // jextract generated C_DOUBLE

-Now that you know how to create primitive data types let's create C arrays.
-Shown below is allocating space to hold a single dimesional array off of the Java heap.
-Then we just re-access the C array and display the contents.
+Now that you know how to create primitive data types let's create C primitive arrays.
+Shown below is allocating space to hold a single dimensional array off of the Java heap.
+Then we just re-access the C array using getAtIndex(ValueLayout, index) and then displaying the contents.

 1.0, 2.0, 3.0, 4.0,